 All European Union Member States will have to deploy necessary solutions to comply with the regulation by 2022.

 How can industry companies support international airports to manage this game changer?
-Attend the webinar to learn more about border control solutions and passenger experience with IDEMIA’s experts and case studies.
+Register to watch this webinar on-demand and learn more about border control solutions and passenger experience with IDEMIA’s experts and case studies.